KelvinKKLin/EPIC-Game-Challenge/README.md

-Project Kanon's For i in Python!
+For i in Python!
 ===================

-Welcome to Project Kanon!
-Project Kanon is a student run team consisting of dedicated game developers and programmers who are interested in creating an interactive and appealing game for students to learn programming.
+Welcome to For i in Python!
+For i in Python is a student run team consisting of dedicated game developers and programmers who are interested in creating an interactive and appealing game for students to learn programming.
 All our code is open-source, and made free of charge, so feel free to download a copy of our code to use it in your own project.

 *** IN ORDER TO RUN THIS GAME YOU MUST FIRST INSTALL PYGAME.
 Appropriate installers can be found at http://www.pygame.org ***